lukedodd/Pixslam/README.md

 Pixslam has three main features.

-* Pixslam is dedicated to image processing, pixslam is designed for elegantly expressing programs which operate pixel wise on images.
+* Pixslam is dedicated to image processing, it is designed for elegantly expressing programs which operate pixel wise on images.
 * Pixslam features just in time compilation (JIT) to x86-64 code, this allows for rapid experimentation with image processing which would otherwise be impossibly slow in an interpreted language.
 * Pixslam is lightweight and has no complex build dependencies.
 It could be integrated into other applications easily.

 Right now Pixslam is very much a toy.
 While more features are planned it is important to note this project was made for my own entertainment rather than to be _useful_.

-TODO: Link to blog post for more in depth description.
+TODO: Link to blog post for more in depth description

 Building Pixslam
 ----------------

-Standard out of source CMake build.
+Pixslam uses a standard CMake build.
 Works on Linux (probably other x86-64 unix OSs too) with recent GCC versions and Windows with Visual Studio 2012.
 You must build on a x86-64 (otherwise known as amd64) platform!

 For Linux builds.
 Clone the Pixslam repository to somewhere and then do the following: